 - Select the Default Route to AgentlessDSSO rule.
 By default the network information is not configured and the rule is Inactive.

 - Indicate your routing specifications.

-- In Use this identity provider, select the identity provider to use when all the criteria are met.
+- Use this identity provider Select the identity provider to use when all rule criteria are met.